-Step 3: Seek debt recovery in the NSW small claims division of the Local Court
+Step 3: Seek debt recovery in court

 If you’ve exhausted the first and second steps without any success, it might be time to commence legal action in the Local Court.
 Don’t be put off by the thought of expensive and lengthy court proceedings.
 Recovery of a debt in the small claims division of a Local Court is a ‘do-it-yourself’ course of legal action.
 It’s relatively informal and the amount of costs payable to the court if you’re unsuccessful is limited.